dbeley/ypc/README.md

 #### With a deezer url

-Download the video founds on youtube for a list of deezer playlists (one by line) :
+Download the video founds on youtube from a file containing deezer playlists (one by line) :

 ```
 ypc deezer_list_playlists.txt -v
-ypc -fd deezer_list_playlists.txt -v
+ypc -df deezer_list_playlists.txt -v
 ```

 #### With a csv file